chevere/docs/components/Filesystem.md

 ## File PHP Return

-[FilePhpReturnInterface](../reference/Chevere/Interfaces/Filesystem/FilePhpReturnInterface.md) describe the interface for the component in charge og interact with the return value of PHP files.
+The [FilePhpReturn](../reference/Chevere/Components/Filesystem/FilePhpReturn.md) component in charge og interact with the return value of PHP files.

 ```php
 use Chevere\Components\Filesystem\File;